rocolado/final-boiler-plate/README.md

 ## Journal
 ***
 ### **Day 1 - 18/08**
-I have been writting the README file for the project.
+I have been writting the README file for the project and installing Bootstrap 5.